 Kira Miner: Mostly sunny and dry Wednesday ahead

-We'll see a sunny, mostly dry Wednesday with possible storms in the mountains and low clouds in southeastern New Mexico.
+Sunny and mostly dry conditions are expected Wednesday with possible storms in the mountains and low clouds in southeastern New Mexico.
 See the latest conditions at KOB.com/Weather.

 ALBUQUERQUE, N.M. — We’ll see a sunny, mostly dry Wednesday with a stray shower or two in the mountains and low clouds in southeastern New Mexico.